 Examinations will include 50 true-false and multiple choice questions worth 2 points each.
-Thus, each exam is 100 points total.
-Exams will be posted on Canvas.
-You will have a window of 3 days to take each exam; when you open the exam, you will have 90 minutes to take it.
+Thus, each exam is 100 points tot Exams will be posted on Canvas.
+You will have a window of 72 hours to take each exam; when you open the exam, you will have 90 minutes to take it.
+If you experience Internet issues while taking the exam, this is your responsibility and no makeup times will be given in order to accommodate this.